Huotes/CommitMaker/README.md

 When Chuck Norris calls 1-900 numbers, he doesn't get charged.
 He holds up the phone and money falls out.

 The square root of Chuck Norris is pain.
 Do not try to square Chuck Norris, the result is death.

+MacGyver can build an airplane out of gum and paper clips.
+Chuck Norris can kill him and take it.